Asian American businesses are defending themselves against rise in anti-Asian violence

 Resentment against Asian Americans has long existed in this country.
 They’ve been a frequent scapegoat during economic woes, disease outbreaks and wartime propaganda.
 Racist incidents today are more easily recorded on smartphones and shared over social media, contributing to increased fear.

 There is no comprehensive data measuring anti-Asian hate crimes during the coronavirus pandemic.
-One in 3 female Asian American business owners reported experiencing anti-Asian sentiment, according to a 2020 survey by minority business organizations.
+One in three female Asian American business owners reported experiencing anti-Asian sentiment, according to a 2020 survey by minority business organizations.

 A recent analysis of self-reported incidents by Russell Jeung, chairman of the Asian American studies department at San Francisco State University, who is studying racism and xenophobia during the pandemic, shows at least 3,800 cases of harassment and assault against Asians since March 2020, with more than twice as many women as men saying they have been mistreated.
 Most incidents, experts say, are never reported to law enforcement.